ZhouYuxuan97/gobang-onlineV3/README.md

 5. Set checkerboard size
 6. Beautify the interface

-Final goal:
+## Final goal:
 Move the server to Java SpringBoot, use nginx and redis

+Sample Pages